FLCAC-admin/FLCAC-docs/docs/DataSubmissionHandbook.md

 3. Drag and drop your processes and flows that you will be submitting into the correct NAICS folders in your openLCA database

 ### Technosphere Flow Alignment
 In openLCA, technosphere flows and processes are separate objects that can be linked via providers to form a product system.
 Two types of technosphere flows exist within a process LCI in openLCA: waste flows and products flows.
 Waste and product flows can take on three forms:

 1. Intermediate flow: A flow that is produced by another process, not the foreground process.
 This flow needs to be linked to an upstream process via the ‘Provider’ field in openLCA.
 2. Cut-off flow: A flow that does not have an upstream process producing it.
 A Cut-off flow can also be referred to as a ‘Dummy’, ‘Proxy’, ‘Surrogate’, or ‘Placeholder’ flow.
 These flows are used when no relevant flows in a database exists.
 It is not recommended to use these flows in your life cycle inventory if possible.
 3. Quantitative reference flow:  The quantitative reference is the main/desired output of the foreground process.

 To keep FLCAC LCI data self-contained (i.e., not dependent on other LCI databases) all technosphere flows must already exist or be created within the FLCAC.
 For this reason, if the original LCI dataset relies on LCI databases outside of the FLCAC then intermediate and cut-off technosphere flows must be mapped to existing FLCAC flows/processes or new flows will need to be created within the FLCAC (e.g., an electricity flow from ecoinvent will need to be mapped to an electricity flow within the FLCAC repositories).
 The quantitative reference flow of a new process will need to be created or an existing flow can be selected as the quantitative reference flow of a new process.

 #### Flow Mapping Technosphere Flows
 To flow map intermediate and cut-off flow technosphere flows it is recommended to use openLCA’s flow mapping feature.

 1. In the openLCA database with your original data that needs to be mapped, import the repository that you intend to submit your data to from the [Federal LCA Commons platform](https://www.lcacommons.gov/lca-collaboration/) (e.g., USLCI).
     - Now your database should have your original technosphere flows and the FLCAC compatible technosphere flows of the repository that you’re submitting data to.
-2. Follow the instruction in [Section 3 of this Green Delta/EPA/ERG guidance document to create a new mapping file](https://www.openlca.org/wp-content/uploads/2020/06/General-openLCA-Mapping-Instructions_05182020.pdf).
+2. Follow the instruction in [Section 3 of this guidance document to create a new mapping file](https://www.openlca.org/wp-content/uploads/2020/06/General-openLCA-Mapping-Instructions_05182020.pdf).
     - The source and target database will be the same database (select the yellow disc symbol)
     - Map each flow in the foreground process that you intend to submit to a flow in the FLCAC repository that you are submitting data to.
     - Apply the mappings on the database and delete the old and unused flows

 If there is not an appropriate technosphere flow to map to then follow these steps:

 1. Evaluate if there are any proxy or surrogate flows in the FLCAC database that could be used (e.g., map lubricant to crude oil).
 Do not consider cut-off flows yet.
 2. Search across all public FLCAC repositories via the [Federal LCA Commons platform](https://www.lcacommons.gov/lca-collaboration/) search feature.
 If an appropriate flow is found that is in a different repository, let the Data Curator know and we will combine repositories via the library feature.
 Do not consider cut-off flows yet.
 3. If public, LCI data is available for the desired flow, consider adding another process to the FLCAC that fills in the data gap.
 4. If no appropriate flow is found, then evaluate if there is an existing cut-off flow that is representative of your flow.
 Almost all peer reviewed LCI data is accepted as long as the original authors approve of its submission to the FLCAC.
 5. If none of the above options are viable then create a new cut-off flow in the database and map your original flow to the new cut-off flow.
 Reference the cut-off section below for more details.

 Once all technosphere flows have been mapped, delete any extraneous folders that may have housed upstream data that was just mapped.
 After technosphere flow mapping, your database should only have the Commons Core database NAICS folder structure and folders associated with elementary flows from your original data.